Parchment, Michigan

 Parchment is a city in Kalamazoo County in the U.S. state of Michigan.
 The 2020 census recorded a population of 1,926.
 The name is derived from the parchment company that used to manufacture paper on the East bank of the Kalamazoo River.

-Parchment is located just northeast of the city of Kalamazoo, and it is mostly surrounded by Kalamazoo Township.
+Parchment is located just northeast of the city of Kalamazoo, and it is mostly surrounded by Kalamazoo Township with Cooper Township to the north.

 History

 The Kalamazoo Vegetable Parchment Company was founded in 1909.
 The founder, Jacob "Uncle Jake" Kindleberger, set up shop along the Kalamazoo River.
 The company then started selling pieces of land located around the mill to the mill workers.
-In 1932, Kindleberger left a tract of 40 acre located in the center of the city; this later became Kindleberger Park in his honor.
-In 1939, Parchment became a city by a majority vote.
-It has been known as The Paper City since then.
-Over the years, the KVP Company was bought by or merged with other companies, including Sutherland Paper Company, Brown Company, James River, and finally Crown-Vantage.
+In 1932, Kindleberger donated 40 acre of land located in the center of the city and across the street from the mill.
+The land was hilly and was determined to be unsuitable for industrial use.
+This land became Kindleberger Park.
+In 1939, Parchment became a city.
+Over the years, the KVP Company was bought by or merged with other companies, including Sutherland Paper Company, Brown Company, Gulf & Western, James River, Fort Howard, Georgia Pacific, and finally Crown-Vantage.
 In 2000 paper making in Parchment ended, and thereafter the city has struggled to sustain itself.
 Its population has debated what to do with the old paper mill property.
-As of 2011, the first mill building was demolished with plans to demolish the other building at a later date.
+As of 2011 the completed remediation includes the demolition of Mill #1 and the capping of the landfills.
+In 2018 a crisis followed discovery of municipal water contamination.
+As of 2026 eighteen buildings remain abandoned with plans to demolish two large above ground storage tanks.

+Jacob Kindleberger

+Jacob “Uncle Jake” Kindleberger was born in Alsace-Lorraine in 1875 and entered paper-mill work as a child.
+After becoming a successful parchment-paper salesman, he founded the Kalamazoo Vegetable Parchment Company along the Kalamazoo River in 1909.
+KVP grew into the economic engine of the settlement that became Parchment, but Kindleberger built more than a factory.
+He constructed a tightly integrated company town whose workers depended upon the mill for employment, housing, financing, public services, and community life.

+KVP purchased and platted much of the surrounding farmland, rented more than fifty company houses, financed workers’ homes, and required company approval of houses built on employee lots.
+Municipal business was conducted from the KVP office, most village officials worked for the company, the school board was dominated by KVP employees, and the mill represented more than 90 percent of the community’s assessed property value.
+Kindleberger’s paternalism offered real security, including jobs for life and assistance for injured workers, but it also concentrated extraordinary power in one employer.
+The same institution could determine where a worker labored, where his family lived, how his home was built, who governed the town, and even the rhythms of recreation and religion.
+Parchment was presented as a family, but Kindleberger stood at its head as employer, landlord, planner, financier, civic patron, and moral authority.